dake/TCNetwork/README.md

 ## Features

-- all request are NSURLSession based
+- All requests are NSURLSession based
 - Response can be cached offline by expiration time
 - Resuming download
 - `block` and `delegate` callback